 Hey!
-It’s a new and final episode of COGWATCH, a weekly video series in which Quintin Smith examines one mechanic in one game.
-This week, the BOSS COG that is miserabilist, boat-bound roguelike Sunless Sea [official site].
+It’s a new episode of COGWATCH, a weekly video series in which Quintin Smith examines one mechanic in one game.
+This week, the ability to rewind time and re-play decisions in episodic adventure game Life is Strange [official site].

 RPS Feature Fingers Between The Pages

 There was a time, before mod tools were robust and modding came with a chance of career improvement, when mods were frivolous little things.
 That’s what the lack of official modding support in Grand Theft Auto V [official site] brings back.
 The ability to make sweeping changes to the world of Los Santos may yet arrive, but for now I’m enjoying small scripts that let you fly, that make all the pedestrians mad, that make your guns fire cars.

 I’m really enjoying the mod that makes your guns fire cars.
 See the video below.

 Hey!
 It’s a new episode of Quinns’ weekly video series in which he examines one mechanic in one game.
 This week: how first-person survival game The Long Dark [official site] uses item degradation as more than a nuisance, creating tension and reward among its chilly snowdrifts and ferocious wolves.